Grey’s Anatomy: How Alzheimer’s Disease Reminds Us to Be Aware

 - Decreased blood pressure

 REMINDER: Drink plenty of water during any type of exercise!
-Dehydration effects the ability of the brain to function and can be the mystery behind dizziness when standing up.
+Dehydration affects the ability of the brain to function and can be the mystery behind dizziness when standing up.

-REMINDER : Get enough Sleep – A chronic lack of sleep may aide in the build up of the Plaques
+REMINDER: Get enough Sleep – A chronic lack of sleep may aid in the build-up of the Plaques

 Earlier the Better